dolphindb/Tutorials_EN/python_api.md

 1     FB  2.722923

 ```
-#### 5.6.3 **merge_window**
+#### 5.6.3 `merge_window`

-**merge_window** (window join) is a generalization of asof join.
-With a window defined by parameters **leftBound** (w1) and **rightBound** (w2), for each row in the left table with the value of the last joining column equal to t, find the rows in the right table with the value of the last joining column between (t+w1) and (t+w2) conditional on all other joining columns are matched, then apply **aggFunctions** to the selected rows in the right table.
+`merge_window` (window join) is a generalization of asof join.
+With a window defined by parameters "leftBound" (w1) and "rightBound" (w2), for each row in the left table with the value of the last joining column equal to t, find the rows in the right table with the value of the last joining column between (t+w1) and (t+w2) conditional on all other joining columns are matched, then apply "aggFunctions" to the selected rows in the right table.

-The only difference between window join and prevailing window join is that if the right table doesn't contain a matching value for t+w1 (the left boundary of the window), prevailing window join will fill it with the last value before t+w1 (conditional on all other joining columns are matched), and apply **aggFunctions**.
-To use prevailing window join, set the parameter **prevailing** to be True.
+The only difference between window join and prevailing window join is that if the right table doesn't contain a matching value for t+w1 (the left boundary of the window), prevailing window join will fill it with the last value before t+w1 (conditional on all other joining columns are matched), and apply "aggFunctions".
+To use prevailing window join, set prevailing=True.

 ```
 print(trades.merge_window(quotes, -5000000000, 0, aggFunctions=["avg(Bid_Price)","avg(Offer_Price)"], on=["Symbol","Time"]).where("Time>=15:59:59").top(10).toDF())